Deaf students in a theatre rehearsal room reading scripts with a teaching artist

 Covers advisor compensation, teaching artists, interpreting/access, curriculum development, student support, filming, evaluation, administration, and the first public showcase.

-Malka Foundation is seeking a founding artistic advisor, a pilot funder, and one or two launch partners in Deaf education, theatre, or youth literacy.
+Malka Foundation is seeking pilot partners across Deaf education, theatre, youth literacy, philanthropy, and community programming.

 Contact robert@malkarobert.com